SM 25x150 [2xM8] / N52 - magnetic roller

 Advantages and disadvantages of neodymium magnets NdFeB.

-- Wide application in the industry of new technologies – are utilized in hard drives, electric drive mechanisms, medical apparatus or very highly developed apparatuses.
+- Significant importance in modern technologies – find application in hard drives, electric drive mechanisms, medical devices or various technologically advanced devices.

 Disadvantages of neodymium magnets: